NCols/Assuring-Security-by-Penetration-Testing/README.md

-## {Book Summary} Kali Linux - Assuring Secutiry by Penetration Testing
+## {Book Summary} Kali Linux - Assuring Security by Penetration Testing

 These are notes that summarize the book "Kali Linux - Assuring Secutiry by Penetration Testing", by Lee Allen, Tedi Heriyanto &amp; Shakeel Ali.